IsinBlockchainTeam/kbc-icp-incubator-library/blockchain/README.md

 4. Rename the `.env.template` file to `.env` and fill in the missing information
 5. Compile smart contracts with `npm run compile`
 6. In a new terminal, run `npm run node` for starting the local Hardhat blockchain
-7. Deploy the smart contracts with `npm run deploy`
+7. Deploy the smart contracts with `npm run deploy -- --network localhost`

 ### `npmrc` Configuration
 | Registry name              | Description                                                                                                                                                                                                       |